IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ## Data

-### Refactored data

-- [x] In case of connectivity issues, data won't be lost but returned so it can be updated later.
-Also, symbol fetching methods can return a state, which will be preserved for the use in data updates.
-There is also a new progress bar for symbols.

 ### Local data

 - [x] Added data classes that specialize in loading data from local files, such as CSV and HDF5.
 Also, any data can be effortlessly saved locally.